Best headphones under £100 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy under £100 in 2021.

 - These are the best headphones deals for bagging a bargain

 One listen to these wallet-friendly in-ears, and you'll struggle to believe that SoundMagic was only formed as recently as 2005.
-In that short time it's built a reputation as a maker of some of the best budget headphones around.
+In that relatively short time, it's built a reputation for some of the best headphones under £100.
 And these are some of its best.
 Sound quality is excellent, while there's also an in-line remote and mic for taking hands-free calls.
 And all for around £50.
 Incredible.

 Read the full SoundMagic E11C review